Guilldeas/NerveDetection_KiCAD/README.md

 ### Content

-This repo stores files for the gradiometer PCB used in the Nerve Detection project.
+This repo stores KiCAD files for the development of a low noise preamplifier employing the gradiometer technique.